protesilaos/my-website/_codelog/2022-08-04-doom-git-gutter-modus-themes.md

 responsibility towards the community.

-Doom Emacs happens to be a very popular choice, especially for new users who are not yet familiar with all the minutia of Emacs.
+Doom Emacs happens to be a very popular choice, especially for new users who are not yet familiar with all the minutiae of Emacs.
 When a soft fork breaks my package, I get to deal with the problem even though my package works correctly.
 This is not nice and it detracts from my other projects.